Playing Pickleball Game Safe During Pregnancy

 Potential Risks and How to Handle Them

 But pregnancy changes your body—your center of gravity shifts, joints loosen, and you might tire faster.
-Here's what to watch for in pickleball:
+Here's what to watch for when playing pickleball:

-- Balance and Falls: Quick turns on the pickleball court could lead to slips, especially after the first trimester.
-ACOG warns against activities with high fall risk.
-According to the American College of Obstetricians and Gynecologists, Committee Opinion No. 804, April 2020.
+• Balance and Falls: Quick turns on the pickleball court could lead to slips, especially after the first trimester.
+ACOG warns against activities with high fall risk, per its Committee Opinion No. 804 guidance.

 If you're in the second or third trimester, many sources suggest scaling back or stopping pickleball pregnant play.
 Your growing belly might make swinging a pickleball paddle harder, and the risk of strain goes up.